UNESCO: United States and UNESCO

-Kurdish-Turkish conflict
+Kurdish–Turkish conflict

-On 25 May 2016, the noted Turkish poet and human rights activist Zülfü Livaneli resigned as Turkey's only UNESCO goodwill ambassador.
-He highlighted the human rights situation in Turkey and the destruction of historical Sur district of Diyarbakir, the largest city in Kurdish-majority southeast Turkey, during fighting between the Turkish army and Kurdish militants as the main reasons for his resignation.
+On 25 May 2016, Turkish poet and human rights activist Zülfü Livaneli resigned as Turkey's only UNESCO goodwill ambassador.
+He highlighted the human rights situation in Turkey and the destruction of the historical Sur district of Diyarbakir, the largest city in Kurdish-majority southeast Turkey, during fighting between the Turkish army and Kurdish militants as the main reasons for his resignation.
 Livaneli said: "To pontificate on peace while remaining silent against such violations is a contradiction of the fundamental ideals of UNESCO."

 Campaigns against illicit art trading

 In 2020 UNESCO stated that the size of the illicit trade in cultural property amounted to 10 billion dollars a year.
-A report that same year by the Rand Organisation suggested the actual market is "not likely to be larger than a few hundred million dollars each year".
-An expert cited by UNESCO as attributing the 10 billion figure denied it and said he had "no idea" where the figure came from.
-Art dealers were particularly critical of the UNESCO figure, because it amounted to 15% of the total world art market.
+A report that same year by the Rand Organization suggested the actual market is "not likely to be larger than a few hundred million dollars each year".
+An expert cited by UNESCO as attributing the 10 billion figure denied it, saying he had "no idea" where the figure came from.
+Art dealers were particularly critical of the UNESCO figure because it amounted to 15% of the total world art market.

-In November 2020 part of a UNESCO advertising campaign intended to highlight international trafficking in looted artefacts had to be withdrawn, after it falsely presented a series of museum-held artworks with known provenances as recently looted objects held in private collections.
-The adverts claimed that a head of Buddha in the Metropolitan Museum's collection since 1930 had been looted from Kabul Museum in 2001 and then smuggled into the US art market; that a funerary monument from Palmyra that the MET had acquired in 1901 had been recently looted from the Palmyra Museum by Islamic State militants and then smuggled into the European antiquities market, and that an Ivory Coast mask with a provenance that indicates it was in the US by 1954 was looted during armed clashes in 2010–2011.
-After complaints from the MET, the adverts were withdrawn.
+In November 2020, part of a UNESCO advertising campaign intended to highlight international trafficking in looted artefacts had to be withdrawn after it falsely presented a series of museum-held artworks with known provenances as recently looted objects held in private collections.
+The adverts claimed that a head of Buddha in the Metropolitan Museum's collection since 1930 had been looted from a Kabul Museum in 2001 and then smuggled into the US art market, that a funerary monument from Palmyra that the Met had acquired in 1901 had been recently looted from the Palmyra Museum by Islamic State militants and then smuggled into the European antiquities market, and that an Ivory Coast mask with a provenance that indicates it was in the United States by 1954 was looted during armed clashes in 2010–2011.
+After complaints by the Met, the adverts were withdrawn.